DavHau/mach-nix/Readme.md

 ...to print out the nix expression which defines a python derivation (optionally use `-o` to define an `output file`)

 ---
-### Generate a nix expression from a list of requirements
+### Build a derivation or enter a shell from a list of requirements
 + if [Nix flakes is enabled](https://nixos.wiki/wiki/Flakes#:~:text=Installing%20flakes):

   ```shell